 [english version below]

-Cum stateam azi noapte cu ochii beliti in monitor tastand ca disperatul in graba ca sa-mi termin odata proiectu de licenta , aud la radio one fm (culmea) ce rula pe fundal o reclama interesanta de genul : ” Vrei o cariera serioasa si banoasa ca ofiter in marina comerciala …bla bla… in doar UN AN SI 8 LUNI” , ceva nu se leaga , nu are cum , noi (eu si toti studentii de la academia navala + UMC) tragem ca fraierii 4 ani , aia mai ghinionisti 5 ani , imvatam o gramada foarte mare de materii de genu matematici , fizici , chimie , rezistenta materialelor ,electromecanica, mecanica fluidelor, teoria sistemelor automate wtf … care nu au absolut nici cea mai mica legatura cu navigatia , si mai grav in opinia mea , materiile care chiar iti trebuie la nava se marginalizeaza , nepunandu-se accent pe ele.
+Cum stateam azi noapte cu ochii beliti in monitor tastand ca disperatul in graba ca sa-mi termin odata proiectu de licenta , aud la radio One fm (culmea) ce rula pe fundal o reclama interesanta de genul : ” Vrei o cariera serioasa si banoasa ca ofiter in marina comerciala …bla bla… in doar UN AN SI 8 LUNI” la Colegiul Nautic , ceva nu se leaga , nu are cum , noi (eu si toti studentii de la academia navala + UMC) tragem ca fraierii 4 ani , aia mai ghinionisti 5 ani , invatam o gramada foarte mare de materii de genu matematici , fizici , chimie , rezistenta materialelor ,electromecanica, mecanica fluidelor, teoria sistemelor automate wtf … care nu au absolut nici cea mai mica legatura cu navigatia , si mai grav in opinia mea , materiile care chiar iti trebuie la nava se marginalizeaza , nepunandu-se accent pe ele.
 Am intrat pe site-ul colegiului nautic (http://colegiulnautic.ro) si am vazut un vis indeplinit in fata ochilor ….dar prea tarziu din pacate.

 Planul de învățământ, avizat de către Autoritatea Navala cu documentul nr.
 6880/13.05.2010, cuprinde doar disciplinele care au impact asupra comepetențelor impuse de convenția STCW și se derulează pe parcursul a 20 de luni (un an si 8 luni).
 La finalizarea acestei perioade de studii teoretice, studentii primesc diploma de ofițer de punte maritim.
 Posesia acestei diplome dă dreptul titularului de a se prezenta la Autoritatea Navală Română pentru examinare în vederea obținerii brevetului de ofițer de punte maritim, cu drepturi egale cu absolvenții celor două universități constănțene.”